Charin1/mcp-nocode-db/README.md

 *   **Dual Query Modes:**
     *   **Natural Language Query:** Ask questions in plain English and have an AI generate the SQL query for you.
     *   **Raw Query Editor:** A powerful editor with SQL syntax highlighting for writing and executing queries directly.
+*   **Conversational Chatbot:** An intuitive chat interface to ask questions, get generated queries for confirmation, and see results, all within a continuous conversation.
 *   **AI-Powered:** Integrated with Google Gemini and OpenAI (ChatGPT) to power the natural language-to-SQL functionality.
 *   **Schema Explorer:** Automatically discovers and displays the tables and columns of the connected PostgreSQL database.
 *   **Secure by Default:**